apollographql/community/source/streaming-at-apollo.md

 ## Where We Stream

 Currently, we stream on [Twitch](https://twitch.tv/apollographql).
-However, we are looking at cross-streaming to other platforms like Twitter and YouTube!
+However, we're looking at cross-streaming to other platforms like Twitter and YouTube!

 > Want to see us stream on other platforms?
 Let us know [on social media](https://twitter.com/apollographql)!